christophsax/seasonalbook.content/proposal/proposal.md

 Seasonal adjustment with X-13ARIMA-SEATS in R: A practical guide

+Alternative:

+Hands-on Seasonal Adjustment

+Using X-13ARIMA-SEATS in R

 ### 2. Authors and affiliations.

 Christoph Sax (University of Basel, cynkra LLC)